 Newly renovated on the outside, the Parliament Building is just as beautiful on the inside.
 On a rainy day, or any day really, take a FREE guided tour of the National Assembly.
-The tour lasts about 45 minutes and focuses on Québec’s history as well as the building’s Second Empire style architecture.
+The tour lasts about 45 minutes and focuses on Quebec’s history as well as the building’s Second Empire style architecture.
 Tours are offered in French and English.

-Québec City is more than 400 years old, making it one of the oldest cities in Canada.
+Quebec City is more than 400 years old, making it one of the oldest cities in Canada.
 One of the best ways to understand the city is to take a historical walking tour.
 Our favourite company for this type of tour is Cicerone Walking Tours.
 Book a tour!

-If you’re looking for an overview of the history and culture of Old Québec City, then a free walking tour with Sam is highly recommended.
+If you’re looking for an overview of the history and culture of Old Quebec City, then a free walking tour with Sam is highly recommended.
 Tours begin at the Parliament building and end down in Petit-Champlain and Place-Royale.
 While this tour is free, tipping Sam is highly recommended!
 Learn more here.

 Operated by Tours Vieux Québec, this double-decker open-top bus tour allows you to hop on and hop off wherever you wish along the route.
 The bus starts each day at 9:30 am and ends at 4:00 pm, and makes 12 stops in total.
 A great way to get to know the layout of a new city.
 Book your tickets here.

-A whale-watching excursion to Baie-Sainte-Catherine is a full day activity.
+A whale-watching excursion to Baie-Sainte-Catherine is a full-day activity.
 The best experience is on a zodiac tour as you can get quite close to the whales (if they show up).
 If you’re doing this as a family activity you may want to book on the bigger boat.
 Book a whale watching tour here.

-OUTDOOR ACTIVITIES & ADVENTURES
+OUTDOOR SPACES, ACTIVITIES & ADVENTURES

 Adventure lovers will want to explore the caves at Grotte le Trou du Diable.
 The course/tour is open to ages 6 and up and includes a guide, helmet and headlamp.
 Learn more here.

 Venture out to Mont-Sainte-Anne to mountain bike the nearly 140 km’s worth of cross-country and downhill ski runs.
 Some of the best mountain biking in Québec.
+Learn more here.